Fritz Haeg: Edible Estates (2005–2014)

 In 2005 he began planting a series of gardens called Edible Estates, a revival of the Victory garden movement.
-Starting in the geographic center of the United States, Salina, Kansas, he selected a local family of willing gardeners to have their lawn removed and replaced with a kitchen garden, of his design.
+Starting in Salina, Kansas, he selected a local family of willing gardeners to have their lawn removed and replaced with a kitchen garden, of his design.
 The first garden was commissioned by the Salina Art Center, with later editions in Lakewood, California (2006), Maplewood, New Jersey (2007), London, England, (commissioned by Tate Modern in 2007), Austin, Texas, (commissioned by Arthouse in 2008), Baltimore, Maryland, (commissioned by Contemporary Museum Baltimore in 2008), and a public demonstration garden at Descanso Gardens in La Cañada Flintridge, California.
 The fifteenth and final Edible Estate was commissioned by the Walker Art Center and created in the front lawn of Woodbury, Minnesota residents Catherine and John Schoenherr.
 The book, "Edible Estates: Attack on the Front Lawn", was published by Metropolis Books in spring 2008.
 It is a call for the replacement of the front lawn with edible landscapes, featuring examples of his previous Edible Estate gardens accompanied by essays from Diana Balmori, Michael Pollan and Rosalind Creasy.

 Families who have volunteered their lawns for an Edible Estate have seen numerous benefits from personal to environmental.
 Michael Foti, from Los Angeles, California, journaled that volunteers came to help plant the garden.
 His garden has been visited by neighbors, surrounding community members, and even folks who read about the project in the newspaper.
 Foti wrote "some of these people just give a wave and a thumbs up from their car window as they drive by.
 Others will stop and tell stories about their own gardens, or offer advice and encouragement".
 Environmental benefits of Edible Estates include clean, homegrown food, zero packaging, and each contributes to the well-being of the local ecology.
 Sourcing produce from the front yard also cuts out the need for delivery from farm, to packaging center, to distribution center, to store, to home which reduces toxic emissions from vehicles.